The Nordzucker chronicle

 At the end of 31 December 2010, Nordzucker sold the Hübner Group, Ehrenkirchen, Anton Hübner GmbH & Co.
 KG to the pharmaceuticals company Dermapharm AG.
 The company primarily supplies products to health shops.
 The sale was part of the optimisation of the Group's trade investment portfolio and was also motivated by the business difficulties of the Hübner group.

-Nordzucker launched the 20 20 20 project to boost the long-term regional and supra-regional competitiveness of sugar beet as a crop.
-The aim is to enable 20 per cent of the beet growers in all Nordzucker growing regions to generate yields of 20 tonnes of sugar per hectare by 2020.
+Nordzucker commences its 20 20 20 project to boost the long-term competitiveness of sugar beet as a crop regionally and nationally.
+The goal is for 20 per cent of beet farmers in all Nordzucker growing regions to produce 20 tonnes of sugar per hectare by 2020.

 Sale of Maribo Seed